Women’s Blues: Memphis Minnie, Part 1

 Women’s blues of the 1920s are nearly always qualified as “classic,” to distinguish the “professionalized” music of singer-songwriters like Bessie Smith and Ma Rainey from the “authentic” blues of rural male performers.
 The blues queens often performed Tin Pan Alley songs in the context of Black vaudeville and in tented shows, fronting bands that included jazz musicians.
 These features motivated early blues criticism to use the metaphorical asterisk “classic” to signal the “hybrid” and, therefore, “inauthentic” nature of their work.
 More recent scholarship (McGinley 2014) highlights the inherent gender bias in the characterization, which, among other things, fails to recognize the staged aspects of the “downhome” (i.e. male rural) blues.
 However, Memphis Minnie’s career challenges the critical reception of the blues in ways that go beyond these problematic oppositions.

 Numerous factors contribute to the difficulty of categorizing her music, leading to her relative neglect in blues scholarship.
 Like Lonnie Johnson, whom I have dubbed “inconvenient” (Simon 2022), Minnie poses a similar conundrum because of a corpus that spans decades (more than 200 sides recorded), guitar virtuosity that exhibits numerous stylistic influences, and, perhaps mostly importantly, a persona constructed with care.
 Adhering neither to the profile of the rural male self-accompanied singers nor to that of the blues queens, Minnie strikes a unique figure in the history of the blues.
-As Francis Davis writes, “The very terms of Memphis Minnie’s popularity—her virtuosity, her technological innovation, her choice of genre, and her stage persona—align with masculinized notions of blues musicianship that render her illegible in conventional blues histories” (87).
+As Sonnet Retman writes, “The very terms of Memphis Minnie’s popularity—her virtuosity, her technological innovation, her choice of genre, and her stage persona—align with masculinized notions of blues musicianship that render her illegible in conventional blues histories” (87).

 Lizzie “Kid” Douglas